First-Year Seminar

 FYS 112 #FlipTheScript: Hot Topics in African Feminism(s) Today (4 Credits)

 Does affirmative action in politics improve human rights conditions for African women or lead to tokenism?
 Are the decisions of religious African feminists to submit to their husbands or wear head coverings, choices that display female agency or choices steeped in oppression?
 This course considers some of the most controversial and hotly debated topics relevant to feminism in Africa today.
 In doing so, it aims to teach students how to identify both the core issues and points of divergence underpinning these debates and to be able to analyze and articulate their own positions on controversial issues.
-Enrollment limited to 16 first-years.
-WI {S}
+Restrictions: First-years only; students are limited to one first year seminar.
+Enrollment limited to 16.
+(E) WI {S}

 Fall, Spring, Variable